 Picasso's large backcloth for Parade measures 17.25m by 10.60m, making it the largest of his works.
 The Italian artist Carlo Socrate helped to fill the canvas with paint.
 It is now displayed in the Centre Pompidou-Metz.

-It was in Rome that Picasso met the ballerina Olga Khokhlova, who danced in Parade, and he married her in 1918.
-In 1921, she would give birth to their son, Paulo, and although they separated after ten years together, they remained married until her death in 1955; Picasso didn’t want to divide his estate with her.
+It was in Rome that Picasso met the ballerina Olga Khokhlova, who also attended the opening performance of Parade, and he married her in 1918.
+In 1921, she would give birth to their son, Paulo, and although they separated after ten years together, they remained married until her death in 1955; Picasso didn't want to divide his estate with her.

 Picasso got to know the choreographer of Parade, Leonid Massine, in Rome, and the two became friends.
 He also met Igor Stravinsky – the beginning of another long-lasting friendship.